 MSU's College of Education is Much More than a Degree…

-The average GPA of candidates admitted into our initial certification Teacher Education Programs is 3.37 on a 4.0 scale and the median GPA of program completers in was 3.53.*
+• The median GPA of candidates admitted into our initial certification Teacher Education Programs in 2011-12 was 3.5 on a 4.0 scale and the median GPA of program completers in was 3.53.*

 *source: EPSB datadashboard and KEPP report card